Whom the Gods Love (1942 film)

 Whom the Gods Love (German: Wen die Götter lieben) is a 1942 Austrian historical musical film directed by Karl Hartl and starring Hans Holt, Irene von Meyendorff, and Winnie Markus.
 The film is a biopic of the Austrian composer Wolfgang Amadeus Mozart.
 It was made as a co-production between the giant German studio UFA and Wien-Film which had been set up following the German annexation of Austria.
 The film was part of a wider attempt by the Nazis to portray Mozart as an authentic German hero.
 Like many German biopics of the war years, it portrays the composer as a pioneering visionary.

 The title refers to Mozart's middle name Amadeus (Latin for "love God") and to the aphorism "he whom the gods love, dies young" (Latin: "quem di diligunt, adolescens moritur") from Plautus' Bacchides, lines 816–17, and earlier Greek sources, including Homer's mention of Trophonius; Mozart died at the age of 35.

-A British film of the same title had been released in 1936.
+A British film of the same title (also about Mozart) had been released in 1936.